vippsas/feedapi-spec/SPEC.md

 error (ErrNoCursors); for version 2 the result will be the discovery endpoint JSON payload documented below.

-In the events fetch endpoint, the presence of the argument `?partition=` indicates that the client is using FeedAPI version 2.
+In the events fetch endpoint, the presence of the argument `?token=` indicates that the client is using FeedAPI version 2.